Last date modified: 2025-Nov-12

 Document errors

 The Errors field will indicate the number of documents that have errored or encountered an issue during that stage.
 Select View Errors or the View Errored Documents button in the console to view these documents and their specific errors on the Project Dashboard.
-For more information on how to address these, see Document Flags.
+For more information on how to address errors, see Document Flags.

 Data Analysis history